Iopromide (By injection)

 How to Use This Medicine

 - A doctor or other trained health professional will give you this medicine.
-This medicine is given through a needle placed in an artery or vein.
+It is given through a needle placed in an artery or vein.

 Drugs and Foods to Avoid